AbuTalha3/Odin---recipies/README.md

 6. Create a new Pull Request.

 ## Star it!
-If you like the project give it a star!
+If you like the project give it a star! and follow on GitHub.

 ## Credits